flexera-public/sca-codeinsight-reports-cyclonedx/README.md

-# sca-codeinsight-reports-spdx
+# This repo is the CycloneDX SBOM report for Code Insight.

-The `sca-codeinsight-reports-cyclonedx` repository is a example report for Revenera's Code Insight product.
+The `sca-codeinsight-reports-cyclonedx` repository is a report for Revenera's Code Insight product.
 This report allows a user to generate an CycloneDX report representing the software bill of material (SBOM) for a given project.

 ## Prerequisites